sgorgun/matrix-linear-combination-task-python/README.md

     Args:
         matrix: List[List[float]], a given numeric matrix.
-        weights: List[float], a list of weights that correspond to columns
+        weights: List[float], a list of weights that correspond to the columns of the matrix

     Returns:
-        The result linear combination.
+        The resulting linear combination.

     Raises:
-        ValueError: If given matrix and weights are not compatible (dimensionalities don't match).
+        ValueError: If the given matrix and weights are not compatible (dimensionalities don't match).
     """
     pass
 ```